caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

   - "angular"
 ---

 <p class="intro"><span class="dropcap">I</span>n the latest version of Angular, we’re getting what is known as the new Control Flow syntax for our component templates.
-It will replace older directives for things like ng if/else, ng switch, and ng for.
-In this post we’re gonna learn exactly what this change means for us and how to use it.
+It will replace older directives for things like <code>*ngIf/else</code>, <code>ngSwitch</code>, and <code>*ngFor</code>.
+In this post we’re going to learn exactly what this change means for us and how to use it.
 Alright, let’s get to it.</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nUEERAOZKwg?si=CAORJjXKQtiwxFXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 So, for those of us that are used to building things in Angular, we’re used to the structural directive `*ngIf`, and the concept of using an `ng-template` for the else condition when needed.
 Well, we don’t need this anymore with the new Control Flow syntax.
 Also, we no longer need to import the `CommonModule` to use them.
 Let’s take a look at an example.

-## Angular Control Flow Syntax for If/Else Conditions
+## Angular Control Flow Syntax for if/else Conditions

 Ok, here in our component we have this player object consisting of some data about NBA player LeBron James.